vala-lang/vala-docs/source/tutorials/programming-language/main/02-00-basics/02-04-data-types.rst

      - Varies
      - Compound type
    * - Enumeration
-     - enum :doc:`02-07-language-elements#structs`
+     - enum
-     - Varies
+     - 4 bytes (int)
      - Represented by integer values, not as classes like Java's enums

+For more information on structs and enums, please refer to :doc:`02-07-language-elements`

 Here are some examples.